mafik/logitech-g600-linux/README.md

 Utility program for binding actions to keys on the Logitech G600 gaming mouse.
 Supports 16 keys and the G-shift button for a total of 32 fast shortcuts.

 Before running this program open the Logitech Gaming Software on a Windows or Mac OS machine.
 Assign the three basic mouse buttons to their standard functions.
 The G-shift button should be assigned to the G-shift function.
 All the remaining buttons (scroll left, scroll right, G7, ...
-G20) should be set to emulate keyboard characters (but not modifier keys).
-You can assign all of them to input letter "a".
+G20) should be set to emulate (unique) keyboard keys (but not modifier keys).

 ## Usage